MaedeZolanvari/tensorflow-gpu/README.md

 •	“Hello, TensorFlow!”
 More info here: https://www.tensorflow.org/install/install_windows

-8. In my both systems, none was fast after finishing all these steps.
+8. On my both systems, none was fast after finishing all these steps.
 Here was the trick that I used and it worked.
 I added this line to my code:
 •	import tensorflow as tf
 •	with tf.device(‘/device:GPU:0’):
 You can check it out through my test file (bench.py) too.
 Open the Anaconda -> Spyder, open the attached bench.py file.
 This  takes only 27.9 seconds on my PC's to run.